Pornography in the Americas: Canada

 The laws of Canada permit the sale of hardcore pornography to anyone over the age of eighteen.
 While persons below that age may have pornography in their possession, its sale to them is prohibited.

 Most hardcore pornography is sold in adult stores or on adult websites.

 Chile

 Chile's pornography industry began in the 1950s and grew significantly until the 1973 Chilean coup d'état.
 Under the subsequent military dictatorship of Chile the industry was suppressed.
 Following the Chilean transition to democracy and the development of the Internet, the pornography industry in the country has begun to expand again.

 Colombia

 Colombia has become a big hub for live web cam streams and has seen a rise in camgirls as a result of the increase in access to the internet.
-Almost 98% of "latin" models come from Colombia while only 2% come from Mexico and Brazil.

 Cuba

 Pornography is illegal in Cuba, however the laws were relaxed in the 2010s.

-Mexico

-Mexico is one of the largest producers of child pornography in the world.

 United States

 In the United States, courts have repeatedly confirmed that obscenity is not legal in the United States; it is not entitled to the freedom of the press protection contained in the First Amendment to the United States Constitution.
 Pornography has become semi-legal, then in practice legal, because it has been "shown" not to be obscene.

 The Miller test, developed in the 1973 case Miller v.
 California, was used for some years to define material as pornographic but not obscene.
 It has three parts: